-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues in order to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health complications, and some individuals take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and healthy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some individuals take drugs to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, brings about symptoms which mimic mental health disorders, such as anxiety and depression.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
+This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and productive.

-Whether it is evident or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug rehab facilities which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction issues.
-Seniors and older adults are faced with many physical challenges as a result of their age, which can have an impact on treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to seek rehabilitation before any long term consequences arise.
+Whether it is evident or not, seniors and older adults comprise a significant percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehab centers which are prepared to treat seniors and older adults who are in need of treatment for addiction issues.
+Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
+It is beneficial for seniors and older adults to find rehabilitation before any long term consequences occur.

-Recovery from drug or alcohol addiction is a process that can be difficult and in manyways intimidating.
-This is why some women seeking recovery feel more comfortable in treatment centers created specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are considerably different than that of males.
-In a drug rehabilitation center where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal conflicts that led to her drug abuse and addiction problems.
-Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
-These sensitive issues are easier to work through in the company of other women without fear of judgment or retaliation.
+Rehabilitation from drug addiction is a process that can be difficult and in a lot ofways intimidating.
+This is why some women seeking help with addiction feel more comfortable in rehab facilities created specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
+In a drug or alcohol rehabilitation facility where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal conflicts that led to her substance abuse and addiction problems.
+Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
+These delicate issues are easier to work through in the company of other women without fear of judgment or ridicule.

-Drug and alcohol rehabilitation programs made solely for men are popping up across the country.
-Although rehab programs that work with both men and women continue to be the standard for drug rehabilitation, many rehab facilities are providing programs designed to help a specific target group.
+Drug and alcohol rehabilitation programs created exclusively for men are popping up across the nation.
+Although rehab facilities that treat both men and women continue to be the standard for drug rehabilitation, many facilities are developing programs designed to help a specific target group.
 These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
-Although these specialized types of rehabilitation programs are not needed for all recovering addicts, many men are selecting men-only drug and alcohol treatment programs.
-This recovery option is ideal for those who feel more comfortable with those of the same sex when sharing private and often difficult memories from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is an excellent way of getting the support needed to make the process that much more bearable and successful.
+While these specialized types of rehabilitation programs are not needed for all recovering addicts, many men are selecting men-only drug rehab centers.
+This rehabilitation option is excellent for those who feel more comfortable among others of the same sex when discussing private and often difficult memories from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more bearable and successful.

-Criminal justice clients frequently need drug rehabilitation due to problems with drug or alcohol addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be accepted into a criminal justice substance abuse rehab center or recovery program.
-The first step is to establish the criminal justice clients eligibility.
+Criminal justice clients typically need substance abuse treatment because of their problems with drug and alcohol abuse.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be admitted into a criminal justice drug rehab program or recovery program.
+The initial step is to figure out the criminal justice clients eligibility.
 This step is completed by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients receive their drug and alcohol treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a therapeutic community.
+Sometimes, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a therapeutic community.

-Self payment drug treatment centers are an excellent alternative to other types of rehabilitation programs i.e. private medical insurance and state funded facilities.
-People who are able to attend self payment programs pay for their entire treatment process out of pocket.
+Self payment substance abuse rehabilitation facilities are a great alternative to other types of rehab programs i.e. private medical insurance and state funded facilities.
+People who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol rehab program.
-To learn more about self payment at a specific program, make contact with a drug or alcohol rehab program and inquire as to their payment options.
-It is beneficial to contact a number of facilities so that you have an understanding of your choices with regards to treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
+In order to learn more about self payment programs, make contact with a drug rehab facility and ask about their payment options.
+It is beneficial to contact a number of programs so that you have an understanding of your choices with regards to rehab options and payment methods.

-Medicaid is a type of health insurance which is accessible to people in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the individual has dependents and if they receive any other assistance.
-Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are many drug treatment facilities throughout the country which are covered through Medicaid.
-Many drug and alcohol rehab facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
+Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
+Eligibility for Medicaid is dependent on income and other factors including whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may possibly even cover the costs associated with drug rehab, and there are a lot of drug and alcohol rehabilitation facilities throughout the country which are covered through Medicaid.
+Many drug and alcohol treatment facilities which are covered through Medicaid may only provide a limited treatment curriculum and may only deliver such treatment on a short term basis, typically 30 days or less.
 Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full rewards of a Medicaid rehab program.